+“How far gone are you?”
 “Oh so not long now.
 What’s your due date?”

 Then either – “Oh I think you’ll be earlier than that as you’re huge much bigger than you should be” thanks for that I actually have more fluid than normal but I didn’t want to really tell you a total stranger that personal information.

 “Oh really but you’re so small.
 Have you had a sizing scan?”
 Yes I have actually I’m having scans every two weeks at the Tommy’s clinic but again I don’t really want to go into this with a complete stranger.
 “Oh what’s the Tommy’s clinic you say?”…

 I’ve seriously had both of these opposing size comments at the same event!

 “Is it your first baby?”
 No my third.

 “Oh you’ll be an expert then.
 Glutton for punishment bet you’ll have your hands full then.
 What other kids do you have?